Learning Objectives

 How does the work of many geologists or some physicists test evolutionary theory?

-What are some common misconceptions about evolution?
+What are some other common misconceptions about evolution?

 Evolution Resources: